PhillipFraThailand/JSONFirebaseUploader/README.md

 - To create my object i use http://www.objgen.com/json
 - If you are lucky enough to have a csv file use https://csvjson.com/csv2json to convert it to json

 - Please not that http://www.objgen.com/json does not work well with nested objects.
-So nest your JSON and copy paste them in after each other.
+So you need to nest your objects one extra time after using objgen.
 If in doubt check out the data file in this project.

+##### This is incorrect

+{
+"exerciseId": 1,
+"categoryId": 1,
+"isPremium": false,
+"duration": "5",
+"frequency": {
+"times": 3,
+"periodical": "3"
+},
+}

+##### This is correct

+{
+extraNest {
+"exerciseId": 1,
+"categoryId": 1,
+"isPremium": false,
+"duration": "5",
+"frequency": {
+"times": 3,
+"periodical": "3"
+},
+}
+}